 Fraud costs councils across the country an estimated £2 billion every year.
-We employ a corporate anti-fraud team through Veritau, who investigate any fraud committed against us, covering the following:
+We employ a corporate anti-fraud team through Veritau, who investigate any fraud committed against us.

 Reporting fraud and making a whistleblowing complaint